Bimblebox Regeneration Project

 Project Information:

-The Bimblebox Regeneration Project (ERF105188) is a Human-Induced Regeneration (HIR) project located approximately 20km southwest of the township of Eulo and roughly 80km west of Cunnamulla in South West Queensland.
-Registered on November 9, 2016, the project covers a substantial area of 15,941 hectares.
-The region is primarily defined by pastoral leasehold land used for grazing sheep and cattle, situated within the Paroo Shire local government area.
+Bimblebox Regeneration Project is a Human-Induced Regeneration project located approximately 20km southwest of Eulo and 80km west of Cunnamulla in the Paroo Shire of South West Queensland.
+It was registered in November 2016 and covers an area of 15,941.01 hectares.